 Membership services – services available to members of the ARA as advises at the type of application or renewal of Membership, depending on the Membership Type.

-Membership Type – the type of membership held by an Eligible Member including but not limited to, Basic Membership, Premium Membership, Affiliate Membership, Academic Associate Membership and Life Membership.
+Membership Type – the type of membership held by an Eligible Member including but not limited to, Essentials Membership, Premium Membership, Industry Affiliate Membership, Academic Associate Membership and Life Membership.

 Overdue Renewal of membership – payment for the renewal of an annual membership not being made by the date that the new annual membership period begins or the date mentioned on the invoice provided to the member for the purposes of renewing membership with the ARA.